A new study shows that exposure to extreme ultraviolet light can kill 99.9% of coronaviruses.

 The research has been published in the journal “Scientific Reports”.

-Use extreme ultraviolet light to kill the coronavirus
+Use extreme far-UVC light to kill the coronavirus

 In order to study the efficacy of extreme ultraviolet light in killing coronaviruses, the researchers used an atomizing device to atomize two common coronaviruses, and then flow them through the air in front of the extreme ultraviolet light.
 Then they conducted tests to see how many people were still alive-found that 99.9% of the virus was killed by very low exposure.